rarriaza/MNIST_One_Shot_Learning/README.md

 Two architectures are trained.
 One of them is the Embedding network which aims to find a vector-representation of each class, the other is the classifier which receives the vector and it associate it to one class.
 More details about these architectures can be found in Networks.py.

+After training, the script evaluates the trained model inmediately by calling test.py.
 This model reached 66% of accuracy in the test data.